- Search The Registry

 As the school year opened in the fall of 1947, Catholics who opposed the archbishop’s edict appealed to the Church’s apostolic delegate in Washington.
 They were sharply rejected.
 Next, they considered taking legal action in the civil courts, but the archbishop learned of their plans.

-Ritter was widely praised, both for his decision and his resolve in enforcing it.
-He was recognized not only in St. Louis but also throughout the United States.
+Ritter was widely praised for his decision and resolve to enforce it.
+He was recognized in St. Louis and throughout the United States.
 Ritter saw the decision as a simple matter of justice.